 - a.
-Whether the building is structurally sound, the condition of the building and the works needed to bring the exterior of the building up to an external visual appearance that is tidy, of appropriate standard, and compatible with other buildings in the vicinity. - The bulk and location of the building in relation to the requirements of the zone. - The need for structural repairs and reinstatement of the building and the length of time for completion of that work.
+Whether the building is structurally sound, the condition of the building and the works needed to bring the exterior of the building up to an external visual appearance that is tidy, of appropriate standard, and compatible with other buildings in the vicinity. - b.
+The bulk and location of the building in relation to the requirements of the - The need for structural repairs and reinstatement of the building and the length of time for completion of that work. - d.
+The imposition of a performance bond to ensure compliance with the consent conditions.